Experiencing Interruptions?

 My Father and Qaddafi

 When Jihan was six years old, her father flew to Cairo and never returned.
 Mansur Rashid Kikhia was the Foreign Minister of Libya, ambassador to the United Nations, and a human rights lawyer.
-After serving in Qaddafi's increasingly brutal regime, he defected from the government and became a peaceful opposition leader.
-Kikhia was obsessively loyal to his country but ultimately, his determination to reason with Qaddafi led to his disappearance from a hotel in Egypt in 1993.
+After serving in Qaddafi's increasingly brutal regime, he defected from the government and became the leader of the peaceful opposition.
+For many, Kikhia was a rising star who could have been the next leader of Libya, however, in 1993 he disappeared from his hotel in Egypt.

 My Father and Qaddafi takes the audience on a raw and reflective journey as Jihan pieces together a father she barely remembers, while discovering the troubled history and politics of Libya.
 Her journey starts from fading personal memories, leading to encounters with family members, her father’s peers, and historical archive footage.